Seeking judgment, also known as tahakum

 [Tafsir al-Tabari - Surah al-Nisaa verse 63]

-The verse is talking about the hypocrites who would seek judgement from the Taghut.
-Imam Tabari explains that their action would not been considered an act of major shirk, since Allah said that they should been warned and not punished for such action.
+The verse is talking about the hypocrites who would seek judgment from the Taghut.
+Imam al-Tabari explains that their action would not been considered an act of major shirk, since Allah said that they should been warned and not punished for such action.

-If seeking judgement from the Taghut was clear shirk, then the advice would not have been to merely warn those who practise it.
+If seeking judgment from the Taghut was clear shirk, then the advice would not have been to merely warn those who practise it.

 Ibn Abi Zamanin